 Self-medicating with drugs or alcohol to manage these struggles is common in people with mental conditions, including ADHD.

-Treatment for Co-Occurring AUD and ADHD
+Dual Diagnosis Treatment Centers for Co-Occurring AUD and ADHD

 Some reports have created concern among parents, school teachers, and others that children with ADHD who take medication like Vyvanse or Ritalin are at risk for substance abuse because they receive prescription medicines.
 While in the general population, amphetamine-based medicines can release neurotransmitters like serotonin and dopamine that can trigger addiction, those with ADHD do not have the same reaction to stimulant medications.
 When prescribed alongside behavioral therapy, stimulant medications control impulsivity and hyperactivity.